GoogleChrome/lighthouse-ci/docs/configuration.md

 - `build` (default name for create-react-app and preact-cli)
 - `public` (default name for gatsby)

-If your productionized static assets live in a different folder or your project does not use a build step at all, see the [`lhci collect` documentation](#collect) for how to configure your project.
+If your productionized static assets live in a different folder, you'd like to run Lighthouse CI on a specific subset of your static pages, your project does not use a build step at all or a different server, see the [`lhci collect` documentation](#collect) for how to configure your project.

 #### Detecting `collect.startServerCommand`

-Autorun will attempt to automatically detect the `collect.startServerCommand` based on our `package.json`.
+If no `staticDistDir` could be automatically detected, autorun will attempt to automatically detect the `collect.startServerCommand` based on our `package.json`.
 To allow autorun to automatically start your webserver, add an npm script named `serve:lhci`.

 example `package.json` excerpt: